suomato/base-camp/README.md

 #### Make Custom Post Type

-> This Command helps you to create a Custom Post Type very fast.
+> This Command helps you to create a new Custom Post Type very fast.

 ```
 php luna make:custom-post-type {name}